jianglongye/gifs/README.md

 ## Run

 We provide a pretrained model [here](https://drive.google.com/drive/folders/1RPhi2EqCw2NnlPAusohCeZiW136XpHsL?usp=sharing).
+Please put it into the corresponding directory according to the config file you are using.

 ### Training